NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

 Forecasts of environmental parameters are inherently uncertain.
 For example, wind and weather forecasts can be "off" in the speed, direction, or timing of winds.
-WebGNOME supports a "Minimum Regret" solution in addition to the "Best Estimate" solution that you have been running.
-The "Minimum Regret" solution takes into account our uncertainty in wind, horizontal mixing, and currents.
+WebGNOME supports an "Uncertainty" solution in addition to the "Best Estimate" solution that you have been running.
+The "Uncertainty" solution takes into account our uncertainty in wind, horizontal mixing, and currents.

 Rerun the previous scenario, increasing the wind to 10 knots from the NW.
-This time, run WebGNOME with the "Minimum Regret" solution turned on.
+This time, run WebGNOME with the "Uncertainty" solution turned on.

-Examine the difference between the "Best Guess" (black) and "Minimum Regret" (red) trajectories.
+Examine the difference between the "Best Estimate" (black) and "Uncertainty" (red) trajectories.
 Why do you think this type of information would be useful?

 **Tip:**

-To include the Minimum Regret (Uncertainty) solution, click the box labeled "Include the Minimum Regret (Uncertainty) solution" in the Model Settings panel in Setup View.
+To include the "Uncertainty" solution, click the box labeled "Include uncertainy in particle transport" in the Model Settings panel in Setup View.

 Answer:
 .......

-The "Minimum Regret" solution shows where else the spill could go if the currents, winds, or other model inputs were a little bit different.
-In this case, the "Minimum Regret" solution shows that the spill impacts could be more severe in the northern and western regions of the harbor, with the possibility of pollutant reaching areas near Deer Island, Spectacle Island, and Boston Inner Harbor.
+The "Uncertainty" solution shows where else the spill could go if the currents, winds, or other model inputs were a little bit different.
+In this case, the "Uncertainty" solution shows that the spill impacts could be more severe in the northern and western regions of the harbor, with the possibility of pollutant reaching areas near Deer Island, Spectacle Island, and Boston Inner Harbor.
 To the east, the spill could also be more extensive, with oil floating north of Little Harbor and Cohasset Harbor.

-Responders use both the "Best Estimate" and "Minimum Regret" trajectories to make decisions about how they will allocate response resources.
+Responders use both the "Best Estimate" and "Uncertainty" trajectories to make decisions about how they will allocate response resources.
 Sometimes a highly valued environmental resource (e.g. an endangered species) may be important enough to protect, even if it